docker-hy/docker-hy.github.io/docs/getting-started.md

 We hope that you enjoy the course and find it informative and engaging.
 Good luck!

+### Prerequisites

+The course is suitable for anyone interested in Docker or containerization and has at least some experience with the Linux command line.
+It also helps if you have some experience in web development.

 ### Updating of the material for the 2024 edition

 The 2024 edition of the course starts officially on 11th March.
 The material is currently being updated.
-At the time of writing (9th March) the following parts have already been updated
+At the time of writing (10th March) the following parts have already been updated

-- Part 1, up to and including exercise 1.12
+- Part 1

 You may continue already beyond the updated material but beware, there might be some outdated content!